JonathanMEdwards/subtext10/doc/language.md

 ```Txt
 a-literal = expr #literal(1)
 ```
-This pronounced “a-literal equals expr choosing literal one”.
+This is pronounced “a-literal equals expr choosing literal of one”.
 The `#` expects a choice value on its left (`expr`) and to its right the name of an option without the question mark (`literal`), followed by a parenthesized formula resulting in a value for the option.
 The value can be just `()` to use the default value of the options (0 in the case of `literal`):
 ```Txt
 a-literal = expr #literal()
 ```

 Note that `#` always initializes the chosen option to its originally defined value, even if it was already chosen and had a different value.
-Likewise, the optional expression to the right of the option will be given a source value that is the initially defined value of the option.
-Thus for example `# literal(+ 1)` will always result in 1.
-This is useful when function arguments are choices, for example `f(#red())` will choose the initial value of the `red` option of a choice argument.
+Likewise, the optional expression to the right of the option will be given a source value that is that initially defined value of the option.
+Thus for example `#literal(+ 1)` will always result in 1.

+The fact that `#` expects a choice value means that the type of the choice can be inferred from the context.
+For example when a function argument is a choice:`background-color(#red())` will choose the initial value of the `red` option of a choice argument.
+This avoids the need in many languages to redundantly say something like `backgroundColor(Color.red)`.

+### Enumerations
 Sometimes there is no value of interest to associate with an option — we want it to indicate just that we made the choice.
 This is called an _enumeration_ in many languages.
 We use the special value `nil` in this case:
 ```Txt
 color: choice {